-My New Year’s Resolution is to observe every sunrise of 2019
+My New Year’s Resolution is simple, to watch and photograph every sunrise of 2019.

 Each day of 2019 I will wake up and chase the sunrise before all else.
-Along the way I’ll photograph each morning, document the direction and time of the sunrise, and journal about whatever comes to mind.
+Along the way I’ll photograph each morning, document the direction and time of the sunrise, and journal.

 Originally thought of as my sunrise journal, I decided to name this project Year of the Sunrise because it is so much more than a journal.
-For 2019 the sunrise has become a way of life.
-In addition to a small journal, there is also a large photography component, time in nature, documenting where the sun was in the sky, and most of all, revolving my life around the sunrise.
+For 2019 the sunrise has become the central focus of my world.
+In addition to a journal, there is photography component, focusing on time in nature, documenting where the sun was in the sky, and most of all, revolving my year around the sunrise.

 Two months earlier I had bought my first car and had been eager to go on more road trips, all while my camera seemed to be collecting dust.
 How about, rain or shine, I take a road trip to watch the first sunrise of the new year?
 The first was January 1, 2013.
 Now, in 2019, it has been seven consecutive New Year’s Day road trips to chase the first sunrise of the year, all along the Great Lakes.

 However, between one January 1st and the next, it was very rare for me to deliberate observe more than one or two additional sunrises.
 Going into this year I was thinking it might be time to kill this tradition to make room for others, so why not kill it in epic fashion and seek out every sunrise for an entire year.

 The idea of this resolution came late on Dec 31st and I pondered over it while driving to Whitefish Point.
 Going to bed that night I committed to doing it for a second day.
 Now, I have yet to miss one this year.
 This is the story of how it began, but the insights are still rising.